microsoft/vscode-chrome-debug/README.md

 __Linux__
 * In a terminal, launch `google-chrome --remote-debugging-port=9222`

+If you have another instance of Chrome running and don't want to restart it, you can run the new instance under a separate user profile with the  `--user-data-dir` option.
+Example: `--user-data-dir=~/.chrome-debug`.
+This is the same as using the `userDataDir` option in a launch-type config.

 Launch Chrome and navigate to your page.

 An example `launch.json` file for an "attach" config.